Canada Reads: CBC Kids Reads

+2024

+The 2024 debates took place from March 4 to March 7, moderated by Ali Hassan on the theme of the "One Book to Carry Us Forward."
+Heather O'Neill became the first person to participate and to win Canada Reads as both an author, after her novel Lullabies for Little Criminals won in 2007, and as an advocate, for championing The Future by Catherine Leroux, in the 2024 edition of the competition.

+CBC Kids Reads

+A second edition of CBC Kids Reads was announced, celebrating six illustrated books for younger readers.
+The hosts of CBC Kids returned as advocates.
+In contrast to the previous edition, a winner was announced among the featured titles on March 7, 2024.

+2025

+The 2025 edition took place from March 17 to 20, on the theme of "books that change how we see, share and experience the world around us".
+The competing titles and advocates were announced on January 23.

+CBC Kids Reads

+A third edition of CBC Kids Reads was announced, highlighting five illustrated books for younger readers.
+The books were championed by the hosts of CBC Kids, alongside a celebrity advocate.
+The winner was announced among the featured titles on October 4, 2025.

 Success

 As a vehicle to promote interest in reading and books and to increase sales, Canada Reads has been a signal success.
 Even already successful titles see increases in sales driven by their inclusion in the contest: sales of Michael Ondaatje's In the Skin of a Lion increased by 80,000 in 2002, the year of its appearance on Canada Reads.
 Its publisher, Random House of Canada attributed much of this increase to Canada Reads.

 The success for lesser known titles can be as marked.
 Hubert Aquin's Next Episode sold 18,500 copies in the year when it won Canada Reads.

 For the 2005 edition, sales of Jacques Poulin's Volkswagen Blues, which usually are about 200 copies a year, increased to 7,500 between the time the nominations were announced and the shows began airing.
 During the same period, 7,000 copies of Frank Parker Day's Rockbound were shipped by its publisher, the University of Toronto Press.

+Various community groups have also created local events that highlight the Canada Reads shortlist; for instance, the Greater Sudbury Public Library in Sudbury has staged several editions of "Sudbury Reads", an event where members of the community discuss and debate that year's Canada Reads titles to arrive at a selection of the city's own favourite Canada Reads book.